hasithakn/kubernetes-open-banking/ob-pattern-5/README.md

 - Contains the values used by the templates for configuring the deployment.

 ### `/charts`
-- This directory contains the MySQL database chart used by the deployment.
+- This directory contains the MySQL database chart used by the deployment as a dependency (`/database/mysql-ob/..`)

 ### `/resources`
 - Contains certificates and private keys for the servers.